 How to manage dumping syndrome

-- Eat small meals throughout the day.
+- Have small meals throughout the day.
 Chew your food well.

 - Eat slowly so your body can sense when it is full.

-- Surgery may have affected your ability to tolerate certain foods.
-Keep a record of foods that cause problems and talk to a dietitian for help changing your meals to reduce the symptoms.
+- Surgery may affect how you tolerate certain foods.
+Keep a record of foods that cause problems and talk to a dietitian for suggestions on what to eat to reduce the symptoms.

-- Avoid eating highly processed food and eat plenty of fresh, unprocessed food.
+- Avoid eating highly processed foods and eat fresh, unprocessed foods.

-- Avoid foods and drinks high in sugar, e.g. cordial, soft drinks, cakes and biscuits, as eating large amounts of these foods can lead to diarrhoea and pain.
+- Avoid foods and drinks high in sugar (e.g. cordial, soft drinks, cakes and biscuits).
+Eating large amounts of these foods can lead to diarrhoea and pain.

-- Eat starchy food, e.g. pasta, rice or potato.
+- Eat starchy foods (e.g. pasta, rice or potato).

 - Drink liquids between meals rather than at mealtimes.

 - Symptoms usually improve over time.
-If they don’t, ask your doctor for advice about medicines that may help.
+If they don’t, ask or advice about medicines that may help.